yosrahelal/paladin/architecture/key_management.md

 - gRPC+Protobuf
 - Both with mutual-TLS and additional session/JWT credentials

-> Multiple signing-modules are supported by a single Paladin node, so ou can use a mixture
+> Multiple signing-modules are supported by a single Paladin node, so you can use a mixture
 > of embedded and remote signing modules in one node

 ### Direct key mapping vs. key derivation